 I am a trained arbitrator.
 In that role, when requested by the attorneys in a case, I will meet with the parties to discuss any family law matter, hear each party’s side and decide issues in cases.

-Mediation is a route many couples choose to settle family law disputes in a divorce, including child support, custody arrangements and division of property.
-Serving as mediator, I facilitate the discussion and resolution of all issues in the divorce.
+Mediation is a route many couples choose to settle family law disputes in a divorce, including child support, custody arrangements, and division of property.
+Serving as a mediator, I facilitate the discussion and resolution of all issues in the divorce.
 Couples find divorce mediation to be empowering, as they can determine the future of their children and finances rather than having a decision handed down from a judge.
 Further, it is often less contentious than a standard, litigated divorce.

 In a collaborative divorce, two parties are ready to move forward with obtaining a divorce without the intention of punishing the other party.
 Collaborative law provides a less confrontational environment for couples to develop creative solutions to matters such as child support, child custody and property division without the threat and expense of court.
 The attorneys for both parties are contractually bound to withdraw from representation if the case deadlocks and moves to litigation.
 This alternative dispute method is often fairer and quicker than litigation.